ConduitIO/conduit/pkg/plugins/file/README.md

-### General
+### Overview
-The Conduit File plugin provides both, a destination and source File connector, for Conduit.
+The Conduit File plugin provides both source and destination connectors, allowing for a file to be either a source or a destination in a Conduit pipeline.

-### How it works?
+### How it works
 The Source connector listens for changes appended to the source file and sends records with the changes.
 The Destination connector receives records and writes them to a file.